amrvac/amrvac/doc/particle.md

   * Current time step \p dt;
   * Particle position <tt>(x1,x2,x3)</tt>;
   * Particle velocity <tt>(u1,u2,u3)</tt>;
-  * Payloads associated to the particle, labelled \p pl01, \p pl02, ..., \p plN (where \p N is the number of payloads specified via \p npayload).
+  * Default payloads associated with the particle, labelled \p pl01, \p pl02, ..., \p plN (where \p N is the number of default payloads specified via \p ndefpayload);
+  * Custom payloads associated with the particle, labelled \p usrpl01, \p usrpl02, ..., \p usrplN (where \p N is the number of custom payloads specified via \p nusrpayload).

   Note that when <tt>relativistic=.true.</tt> in the \p 'Lorentz' mode, the particle velocity will be replaced by the particle normalised momentum in the output files.
 In the \p 'GCA' mode, the quantities stored in \p (u1,u2,u3) are not the full particle velocity components, but rather the particle parallel velocity (or normalised parallel momentum) in \p u1 and the magnetic moment (or relativistic magnetic moment) in \p u2.
 The Lorentz factor will be stored in \p u3 if <tt>relativistic=.true.</tt>, otherwise \p u3=1 will be set by default.